 - Standing Calf Raise, Seated Calf Raise, or Heel Raise: 1–3 set x 6–12 repetitions

 - Abdominal Crunch or Machine Crunch: 1–3 set x 6–12 repetitions

 - Back Extension, Floor Back Extension, or Machine Back Extension: 1–3 set x 6–12 repetitions

-Remember to log your training in some way, be it with a good old pen and a notebook, or with a training app.
+Remember to log your training in some way, be it with a good old pen and a notebook, or with our workout tracker.
 Take note of the weight you use in the different exercises, and how many repetitions you do.
 Over time, try to increase either the weight or the number of repetitions.

 Feel free to try our StrengthLog app for all your logging needs, along with many other nifty functions.